ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    ```
    {:pre}

 1. Optionally investigate the terraform files.
-Open the main.tf file and you will notice the Transit Gateway resources (ibm_tg).
+Open the main.tf file and you will notice the {{site.data.keyword.tg_short}} resources (ibm_tg).
 Each has a `count = var.transit_gateway ?
 1 : 0`.
 This is a terraform construct that creates an array of resources of length 1 or 0 based on the value of `transit_gateway`.
 An array of length 0 will result in no resource.
 For example:

    ```
    resource "ibm_tg_gateway" "tgw"{